ranawareviraj/itis-5180-mad/Week02/README.md

 # Mobile Application Development
-## Views and Activities
+## Views, Logging and Exceptions
 ### Author: Viraj Ranaware

-Welcome to the itis-5180-mad wiki!
-This repository contains all basics of Android Application development using java along with samples.
+This module introduces Views and other basic concepts.

 ### Views:
   - TextView